Botox for Migraine Headaches Overview

 Risks: Minimal when procedure is performed by an experienced injector

 Recovery: Most patients return to regular schedule immediately following the procedure

 “Wonderful doctor– very patient, good listener and results from botox are great!
 Would highly recommend him!
 Sara on his staff is also very kind and makes you feel welcomed and comfortable.
 Great office!!
 I was worried I would have a “frozen” look and in my field that wouldn’t be desirable.
 The results were perfect- softend the lines by my eyes (crows feet) and left me with a little that looked natural– just what I was hoping for.”

-As a facial plastic surgeon in Charlotte, I know migraines can be a debilitating condition.
-It can severely negatively affect ones quality of life.
-Migraines affect 1 in 4 households in the United States, and they are the 4th most common reason that patients go to the emergency room.
+As a facial plastic surgeon in Charlotte, Dr. Kulbersh understands migraines can be a debilitating condition.
+It can severely impact your quality of life.
+Migraines affect 1 in 4 households in the United States, and they are the 4th most common reason patients go to the emergency room.
 The treatment of migraines can be difficult and frustrating.
-There are numerous medications that have been shown to be effective in the treatment of migraines but many have side effects.
-For those patients that have not had relief with medications or might have side effects from their medications, Botox is a great treatment option for chronic migraine headaches.
+Numerous medications are effective in the treatment of migraines, but many have side effects.
+For those patients that have not had relief with medications or might have side effects from their medications, Botox is an effective treatment option for chronic migraine headaches.

 Botox is extremely effective for the treatment of migraines.
-At least 70% of patients that suffer from migraines report an improvement of their symptoms after treatment with Botox.
-When using Botox to treat migraines most patients report a decrease in:
+At least 70% of patients that suffer from migraines report an improvement in their symptoms after Botox treatments.
+Most patients report a decrease in: